r4v3n-k/r4v3n-k.github.io/_posts/2024-02-23-linked_list.md

 {% endhighlight %}

-So, it can be traversed forwards and backwards from anywhere.
+So, it can be traversed forward and backward from anywhere.

 ## When to use